-Why?
+Why don’t more slots enthusiasts have a plan?
 Because everybody says it’s all about luck.
 If you pick wrong, “Well,” they say, “better luck next time.”
 Remember, casino employees are trained to say things like that.
 If you’d won a jackpot instead, you can believe they would have said, “You’re lucky!
 I’ll see you later when you win another jackpot!”

 Slot attendants have a job to do, and it most certainly isn’t to get you to leave when you should.
-And, it’s difficult to not to influenced by such comments.
-But, try not to be.
+And it’s difficult to not to influenced by such comments.
+But try not to be.